 What to Expect After Bone Grafting

-Following your surgery in our Somerset or Hunterdon County office, our staff will take you to a private recovery room.
+Following your surgery in one of our offices in Somerville, Hillsborough, or Lebanon, our staff will take you to a private recovery room.
 We will continue to monitor you and help you with any concerns you may have.
-We will also discuss the steps you should take in the days that follow so that you can have a safe and effective recuperation.
-These include:
+We will also discuss the steps you should take in the following days so you can have a safe and effective recuperation.

 - Apply the gauze pads that we provide to reduce bleeding at the surgical sites.